Generative Multi-Label Zero-Shot Learning: Experiments

+Tab.~\ref{tab:new_split_sota_nuswide_openimages} shows the performance comparison of our method with existing approaches (Fast0Tag~\cite{zhang2016fast} and LESA~\cite{huynh2020shared}) on the proposed splits of NUS-WIDE and Open Images.
+Our approach performs favorably in comparison to existing methods, achieving significant gains over LESA up to $3\%$ and $8.1\%$ for NUS-WIDE and Open Images, in terms of mAP on the GZSL task.
+Similar gains for F1 scores are also achieved by our approach for both ZSL and GZSL.
+These results reinforce that \textit{irrespective of the seen/unseen class splits}, our approach performs favorably against existing methods on both ZSL and GZSL tasks in the multi-label setting.

-\subsection{Standard Multi-label Classification}
+\subsection{Standard Multi-Label Classification}

-In addition to zero-shot classification, we evaluate our approach for standard multi-label classification where all labels have training images.
-Tab.~\ref{tab:mll_nuswide} shows the state-of-the-art comparison for standard multi-label classification on NUS-WIDE with $81$ human annotated labels.
-As in~\cite{huynh2020shared}, we remove all test samples without any label in the $81$ label set.
-Among existing methods, CNN-RNN and LESA achieve mAP scores of $28.3$ and $31.5$, respectively.
-Our approach outperforms existing methods, achieving mAP score of $46.7$.
-The proposed approach also performs favorably against existing methods in terms of F1 scores.
+In addition to zero-shot classification, we evaluate our approach for standard multi-label classification where all the category labels during training and testing are identical.
+Tab.~\ref{tab:mll_nuswide} shows the state-of-the-art comparison on NUS-WIDE with $81$ human annotated labels.
+As in~\cite{huynh2020shared}, we remove all the testing instances that do not have any classes corresponding to the $81$ labels set.
+Among the existing methods, CNN-RNN and LESA achieve mAP scores of $28.3$ and $31.5$, respectively.
+Our approach outperforms existing methods by achieving an mAP score of $46.7$.
+Our method also performs favorably against these methods in terms of F1 scores.

+Similarly, we also evaluate on the large-scale Open Images dataset~\cite{openimages}.
+Tab.~\ref{tab:mll_openimages} shows the state-of-the-art comparison for the standard multi-label classification on Open Images, with $7{,}186$ classes used for training and evaluating the approaches.
+As in~\cite{huynh2020shared}, test samples with missing labels for these $7{,}186$ classes are removed during evaluation.
+Furthermore, since only $4{,}728$ ground-truth classes are present in the test set, following~\cite{openimages}, the mAP score is obtained as the mean of AP for these classes only.
+Among the existing methods, Fast0Tag~\cite{zhang2016fast} and LESA~\cite{huynh2020shared} achieve an F1 score of $13.1$ and $14.5$ at $K{=}20$.
+Our approach outperforms the existing approaches by achieving an F1 score of $32.7$.
+The proposed approach also performs favorably in comparison to existing methods in terms of mAP score.
+Consequently, these performance gains over existing methods on both datasets for the standard multi-label classification task show the efficacy of our approach.